FarhangAmaji/versatileAnn/README.md

 ### brazingTorch

-`brazingTorch` was developed here in this project, but as it offers valuable functionalities for the broader deep learning community, so it was moved to its own github repo: https://github.com/FarhangAmaji/brazingTorch
+`brazingTorch` was developed here in this project, but as it offers valuable functionalities for the `broader deep learning community`, so it was moved to its own github repo: https://github.com/FarhangAmaji/brazingTorch

 it can be found at `/brazingTorchFolder`.